victorux/victorux/README.md

 - 👋 Hi, I’m Victor
-- 👨🏻‍🎓 Fresh Graduate from the University of Limerick.
+- 👨🏻‍🎓 Fresh graduate from the University of Limerick.
 - 👀 Driven by Front-End Development and the art of UX/UI Design.
 - 👾 Passion for crafting pixel-perfect designs.
 - 🏄🏻‍♂️ Continuously expanding my skills and knowledge in React.